AlexsLemonade/scpca-docs/docs/download_files.md

 Each zip file will be named with the chosen data format (either `single-cell-experiment` or `anndata`) and the date you accessed the data on the ScPCA Portal.
 Each zip file will contain a folder for each project with gene expression data for all samples in that project as either individual objects or a single [merged object](#portal-wide-downloads-as-merged-objects), depending on your selection.

-For any projects containing bulk RNA-seq data, a separate folder, `SCPCP000000_bulk`, containing two tab-separated value files, `SCPCP000000_bulk_quant.tsv` and `SCPCP000000_bulk_metadata.tsv`, will also be included.
+For any projects containing bulk RNA-seq data, a separate folder `SCPCP000000_bulk` containing two tab-separated value files, `SCPCP000000_bulk_quant.tsv` and `SCPCP000000_bulk_metadata.tsv`, will also be included.
 See the [section on bulk RNA-seq for more information](#bulk-rna-seq).

 As with [individual project](#project-downloads) and [custom datasets](#custom-datasets), the quantified CITE-seq expression data will be included when downloading single-cell expression data.